hpitta26/Personal_Expense_Manager_Project-JavaSwing/README.md

 ## Features:
 - Used Java Swing for GUI
 - Used JSON for serialization
-- Used JUnit during test driven development
+- Used JUnit during Test-driven development
 - JFreeChart for graph visualization

 ## Current Implementations: